-The graphics in Razors in the Night are bright and colorful - the psychadelic colors are perfectly suited to the subject matter.
-Although I found them garish at first, it becomes quite cool and appealing once I got used to it (even that constant rain, which is annoying at first, becomes rather cool when I look at it long enough).
-Solid writing, especially of the dialogue when Knox speaks to gang members and other cool characters, is compelling enough to make you want to finish it.
-The game is also much longer than most freeware games - you will likely spend between 15-20 hours with the game, which is much more than an average commercial adventure these days.
+The graphics in Razors in the Night are bright and colorful – the psychadelic colors are perfectly suited to the subject matter.
+Although I found them garish at first, it became cool and appealing once I got used to it (even the constant rain, annoying at first, you will get fond of).
+Solid writing, especially in the dialogues between Knox and gang members and other cool characters.
+The game is also much longer than most freeware games – you will likely spend between 15-20 hours with it, which is much more than an average commercial adventure these days.

-I have only a few complaints with the game, neither of which is major.
-First, the interaction icons are far too big, and the lack of "hotspots" (like the starry dots in Gabriel Knight that tell you the exact pixel each click of the icon will be interpreted) makes it difficult to tell whether you are clicking on an interact-able object on screen or not.
-Second, the "transition hotspots" between each screen are sometimes too small - there are more than a couple of locations I missed at first, because I was not standing in the right 10x10 pixel area that would trigger the transition.
+I have only a few complaints with the game, neither of which major.
+First, the interaction icons are far too big, and the lack of "hotspots" (like the starry dots in Gabriel Knight) makes it difficult to tell whether you are clicking on an interactable object or not.
+Second, the "transition hotspots" between each screen are sometimes too small: there are more than a couple of locations I missed at first, because I was not standing in the right 10x10 pixel area that triggers the transition.
 Lastly, there is a fair amount of pixel-hunting in this game, so expect to spend a lot of time "combing" each screen for objects that you can pick up or interact with.
 But these complaints pale in comparison to the wonderful plot, writing, and the plethora of puzzles that will amuse and challenge every adventure fan.
-If you love punk and long games or either of this, you will probably enjoy this "labor of love" from a lone designer.
+If you love punk or long adventure games, you will probably enjoy this labor of love from a lone designer.
 Two thumbs up, way up!